JacquesIversen/pp5-react/README.md

   - As a user, I can keep scrolling through repair details, with content loading automatically, ensuring a seamless browsing experience without the need to navigate to the next page.

-  ### Agile Project Planning Process:

-#### 1. **Project Vision and Scope:**

-- Define the project vision, objectives, and scope.
-- Identify key stakeholders and gather their input.

-#### 2. **Create a Product Backlog:**

-- Develop a prioritized list of features, enhancements, and tasks.
-- Prioritize items based on business value, customer needs, and dependencies.

-#### 3. **Sprint Planning:**

-- **Backlog Refinement:**
-  - Review and refine the items in the product backlog.
-  - Break down large tasks into smaller, manageable user stories.
-- **Sprint Planning Meeting:**
-  - Select a subset of high-priority items from the product backlog for the upcoming sprint.
-  - Define the sprint goal and success criteria.
-  - Team collaboratively estimates the effort required for each user story (using story points or other estimation techniques).
-  - Commit to the sprint backlog (items to be completed during the sprint).

-#### 4. **Sprint Execution:**

-- **Daily Stand-up Meetings:**
-  - Team members share progress, challenges, and plans for the day.
-  - Discuss impediments and work together to resolve them.
-- **Development and Testing:**
-  - Developers work on implementing user stories.
-  - Testers perform continuous testing, including unit tests, integration tests, and user acceptance tests.
-  - Apply Test-Driven Development (TDD) practices if applicable.
-- **Collaboration and Communication:**
-  - Regular communication within the team and with stakeholders.
-  - Foster a collaborative environment to encourage problem-solving and knowledge sharing.

-#### 5. **Incremental Development:**

-- Deliver incremental, potentially shippable product increments at the end of each sprint.
-- Gather feedback from stakeholders and end-users after each sprint review.
-- Iterate and make necessary adjustments based on feedback received.

-#### 6. **Sprint Review and Retrospective:**

-- **Sprint Review:**
-  - Demo the completed user stories to stakeholders.
-  - Collect feedback and review the sprint goals.
-- **Sprint Retrospective:**
-  - Reflect on the sprint process and team dynamics.
-  - Identify what went well and areas for improvement.
-  - Discuss actionable items to enhance team performance in the next sprint.

-#### 7. **Repeat:**

-- Conduct subsequent sprints, each typically lasting 1-4 weeks.
-- Continuously refine the product backlog based on changing priorities and customer feedback.
-- Adapt plans and strategies based on lessons learned from previous sprints.

-#### 8. **Release Planning (Optional):**

-- Plan releases based on the completed increments and overall project goals.
-- Determine release dates, feature sets, and any necessary preparations for deployment.

-#### 9. **Monitoring and Metrics:**

-- Track key metrics such as velocity, sprint burndown, and customer satisfaction.
-- Use metrics to analyze team performance and project progress.
-- Make data-driven decisions to optimize the team's workflow and delivery process.

-#### 10. **Continuous Improvement:**

-- Foster a culture of continuous improvement.
-- Encourage open communication, knowledge sharing, and cross-functional collaboration.
-- Implement process improvements and adopt best practices to enhance team productivity and product quality.

-To provide real-time feedback to users notifying them of any changes they make to their data I used React's ['NotificationContainer' component](https://www.npmjs.com/package/react-notifications).

-#### 10. ** Process:**

-Jira kanban board was used for structure.

-To achieve the site goals outlined in the User Stories section above, the development process was divided into sprints with three categories using the MoSCoW method.
-This helped prioritize the implementation of features based on their importance.

 - Must have:

   - User Authentication: Users can create an account, sign in, and sign out.